alabhyajindal/100-days-of-code/log.md

 ### Day 65: March 10, 2022

-**Today's Progress**: - - Started React.
+**Today's Progress**: Started React.
 I had earlier studied React by going through the documentation and exercises at https://beta.reactjs.org.
 I'm looking for a different resource this time.
 Something hands-on with lots of small projects.
 Started creating the calculator app using React.
 I feel like I need a refresher on React.
 I will be spending the next few days practicing fundamentals before picking up the calculator.

 **Thoughts:** A little shocked.
 I thought I will be able to run through the calculator app because I had studied React earlier.

+### Day 68: March 13, 2022

+**Today's Progress**: - Learned about Props.
+Practiced passing props to a component.
+Practiced reading props from a component.

+**Thoughts:** Slow and steady.
+I am having a lot of fun with React.